The John Joseph Brandlin Memorial Scholarship Fund

 - One (1) four-year scholarship to a student at the University of Illinois, Champaign

-- Four (4) one-year scholarships to undergraduate and graduate students residing in and attending colleges and universities in Los Angeles County for up to four (4) years
+- One-year scholarships to undergraduate and graduate students residing in and attending colleges and universities in California for up to four (4) years

 - Up to $10,000 per year based on financial need and academic performance

 Eligibility: A minimum GPA of 2.5 for a community college student is required.
 A minimum 3.0 GPA for undergraduates and 3.25 for graduates is also required.
-Funding is available to those who demonstrate financial need, reside in, and attend accredited colleges and universities in Los Angeles County and the University of Illinois, Champagne (Mr. Brandlin’s alma mater).
+Funding is available to those who demonstrate financial need, reside in, and attend accredited colleges and universities in California and the University of Illinois, Champagne (Mr. Brandlin’s alma mater).

 Submit before May 1st